-Composer and cellist Sophie Mathieu is a native Austinite, recently returned from California, and currently completing a masters in composition at UT’s Butler School of Music.
+Composer and cellist Sophie Mathieu is based in Austin, Texas and currently completing a masters in composition at UT Austin’s Butler School of Music.
 Sophie completed her undergraduate studies in composition at the University of Southern California.
 She currently studies with Omar Thomas, and her previous teachers include Ted Hearne, Andrew Norman, Donald Crockett, Yevgeniy Sharlat, and Russell Podgorsek.

 Sophie writes music that explores concepts of vastness, timelessness, and ethereality.
 Her music has won her numerous awards, including her orchestral work, moons, which recently received an ASCAP Morton Gould award.